 “Michael brought out the best in people – inspiring, exciting and enthusing those around him,” she said.

-A prize-winning author, Professor Coper’s books include Freedom of Interstate Trade under the Australian Constitution (1983), (1987) – described by the Honourable Sir Anthony Mason AC KBE GBM as “the most entertaining and readable book about the Constitution” – and (2001).
+A prize-winning author, Professor Coper’s books include Freedom of Interstate Trade under the Australian Constitution (1983), Encounters with the Australian Constitution (1987) – described by the Honourable Sir Anthony Mason AC KBE GBM as “the most entertaining and readable book about the Constitution” – and The Oxford Companion to the High Court of Australia (2001).

 His longstanding scholarship on s 92 motivated him to maintain his over 30-year association with the Australian road freight industry in various capacities.
 His expertise also inspired a collection of essays published in 2018 and edited by ANU College of Law constitutional law expert, Professor James Stellios FAAL.